SE2-group4/PULSBS/Retrospectives/SprintRetrospective2.md

     - there were more use cases to consider to reach the min coverage threshold
   - Task 94 ("Frontend Teacher Stats Page: create page component"):
     - this task was originally estimated for one person, but during the sprint we decided to allocate two people to it so the time logged results much higher than expected
+  - Task 100 ("Backend : add function which computes stats"):
+    - task not well defined, too general.
+These statistics has been computed in other parts of the application

 - What lessons did you learn (both positive and negative) in this sprint?
   - POSITIVE